 A (Active)

 This means the property is on the market, available, and open for offers.
-Sellers may have received an offer but have not yet accepted it.
+(Sellers may have received an offer but have not yet accepted it.)

 A,i (Active, Inspection)

-A, r (Active, Subject to Statutory Rescission)
+A,r (Active, Subject to Statutory Rescission)

-A, s (Active, Sale of Another Property)
+A,s (Active, Sale of Another Property)

-A, o (Active, other)
+A,o (Active, other)

 P (Pending)

 This stands for Temporarily Not Available for Showing.
 It typically means the listing is active but sellers wish to make the property unavailable for private showings, for whatever reason.
 Maybe they have company staying with them or are making repairs or remodeling.
 It might also mean they've accepted an offer and are getting a buyer's inspection.
-In this case, agents are required to add an “i” after the TNAS signaling the inspection contingency.

-If you are curious about a home with this status, ask your agent to contact the listing agent directly to get more information.
-Keep in mind sites like Zillow currently do not display property with TNAS status.
-These homes are only visible in the MLS database, accessible to subscribing real estate agents.
+If you are curious about a home with this status, ask your agent to check the MLS database or contact the listing agent directly to get more information.
+Keep in mind sites like Zillow currently do not display property with TNAFS status.

 Coming Soon